How To Get Your Bond Reduced In Florida

-The attorneys at Jansen and Davis, P.A. have a thorough understanding of Florida bail & bond reduction laws, and understand exactly what it takes to get your bond reduced.
+The attorneys at Jansen & Davis, P.A., have a thorough understanding of Florida bail and bond reduction laws and understand exactly what it takes to get your bond reduced.
 Any person in Tallahassee who is admitted to bail may be released on his or her own recognizance, i.e., released without posting bail, at the discretion of the court.
-In setting bail, the following criteria is considered by the judge:

-In some cases the amount set by the court is excessive, considering the accused person’s financial status, the nature of the alleged offense, and other facts.
+In some cases, the amount set by the court is excessive, considering the accused person’s financial status, the nature of the alleged offense, and other facts.
 When this occurs, it is customary to file a motion to reduce bail or a motion to be released on his/her own recognizance.
 The motion is an application to the court for an order reducing the bail, stating the imminent conditions and requirements.

 Contact a Tallahassee criminal attorney today for more information about bond reductions!